 How to Change them Little by Little

 To make the most out of these simple routines, think about the little things that you need to do every day, and try to figure out if you can tie them into one of these routines.
 To continue with my morning routine, I could add start getting dressed before I leave my room in the morning.
 It’s something I need to do in the morning every day anyway, so it would fit in nicely with my simple morning routine.

 The upside to adding one small thing to one of these routines is that because they are so ingrained in us it doesn’t take as long for the new task to become absorbed and incorporated into the routine.

 Make sure to give yourself at least three weeks before adding in another task if desired.

 Again to continue with the morning example, I pack lunches at night.
 Perhaps pulling them out and putting them in Liam’s backpack after I put on the coffee could be another item to add to the list.

-So take some time to think about the simple routines that make up your day, and give some thought to what you can add to them or how you can use them to help build new routines.
+So take some time to think about the simple routines that make up your day.
+Give some thought to what you can add to them or how you can use them to help build new routines.
 You don’t have to take any steps if you don’t want to, I just want you to think about ways you could use these.
-Is there a simple routine you can tie one or more of your daily three things too?
+Is there a simple routine you can tie one or more of your daily three things to?
 What about one of your weekly things?

 I’d love to hear your thoughts on this.
 What are some of the simple routines that make up your day?